Frotty/steamworks4j/known-issues.md

 I still don't understand why this happens, but I found a workaround which needs *patchelf* to modify the shared library's *soname*.
 This only needs to be done once after setting up or updating the ```/sdk``` folder.

-Last time I tried, the version of *patchelf* distributed on Debian/Ubuntu/Mint was outdated and didn't provide the needed option yet.
-Here are the steps to build and install *patchelf* from [source code](https://github.com/NixOS/patchelf.git):

-{% highlight shell %}
-./bootstrap.sh
-./configure
-make
-sudo make install
-{% endhighlight %}

 With *patchelf* installed, navigate to ```/sdk/public/steam/lib/linux64``` and run:

 {% highlight shell %}